HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 ### Current context notification upon successful subscription

-> NOTE
- > Implementer feedback on this optional feature is required.
+{% include questionnote.html text='Implementer feedback on this optional feature is required.' %}

 Upon the successful creation of a new subscription, the Subscriber will receive notifications for subsequent workflow steps, according to the `hub.events` specified in the subscription.
 Any previously established context is unknown to the newly subscribed application.
 To improve user experience, Hubs SHOULD follow a successful subscription with an event notification informing the new Subscriber of the most recent \*-open event per anchor type for which no \*-close event has occurred, according to the Subscriber's subscription.
 Hubs that implement this feature, SHALL NOT send a Subscriber events to which it is not subscribed.